 Providers that offer Commonwealth assistance

 To access Commonwealth assistance (either a Commonwealth supported place or a HELP loan), students must be enrolled with an eligible Australian education provider.
-Eligible providers are categorised as universities, approved private higher education providers, Open Universities Australia (OUA) or an approved Vocational Education and Training (VET) provider.Skip to List of higher education providers.
+Eligible providers are categorised as universities, approved private higher education providers, Open Universities Australia (OUA) or an approved VET Student Loans provider.Skip to List of higher education providers.